Safety Data Sheets Give Information On

 Section 2: Hazard Identification

 GHS classification.
-Day to day, signal word (Danger or Warning).
+That's why signal word (Danger or Warning).
+In real terms, pictograms.
 Hazard statements.
-Which means pictograms.
 Precautionary statements.

 Why it matters: This is the "at a glance" summary.
 If you only read one section, make it this one.
 The pictograms tell you instantly: flammable, corrosive, toxic, environmental hazard.
 The hazard statements use standardized phrases — "Causes severe skin burns and eye damage" — so there's no ambiguity.